alyssabird/etheal-contracts/audit/sales-process.md

 Contract: [EthealNormalSales.sol](https://github.com/BlockchainLabsNZ/etheal-contracts/blob/master/contracts/EthealNormalSale.sol)

 The contract regulates the Sale period and allows users to buy tokens.
-There is a limitation: customers can buy tokens only if the amount of ETH to contribute doesn't exceed the allowed threshold (depending on whether you are whitelisted or not), otherwise, the transaction will be reverted.
+There is a limitation: customers can buy tokens only if the amount of ETH to contribute doesn't exceed the allowed threshold (depending on whether you are whitelisted or not), otherwise the transaction will be reverted.

 ### Important Functions

   - **depositETH**
-<br>This function is called automatically from deposit contract when whitelisted investor makes a new contribution.
+<br>This function is called automatically from deposit contract when a whitelisted investor makes a new contribution.
 It calls the `handleContribution()` function.

   - **buyTokens**
 <br>Can be called by anyone, but only whitelisted investors can contribute more than threshold amount (1 Ether).
 It forwards the call to the `handlePayment()` function.